cuplamilefocal/gnag/README.md

 "Translation into English courtesy of Lynn Schneider (all pages except: satz2.htm and satz4.htm, with the kind help of Daniel Nieciecki)"

-The English version was for a long time hosted by Amy of http://nualeargais.ie/, this clone was prompted by that being taken offline.
+The English version was for a long time hosted by Amy of http://nualeargais.ie/, this clone was prompted by that falling offline (it's back now).

 I have asked Lars for permission to continue the translation, but have not heard back yet!